Evlun1/lotrrtm_shared_save/README.md

 - the backend has a quick FastAPI python project with two routes : one to post the save, and one to fetch it (and lock it for others)
 - the infra folder, on Terraform, deploys the backend in a lambda function, creates an S3 to store files, SSM parameters to store lock state and file names, and appropriate IAM role & policy

+### Security considerations

+To provide basic security for the application, you must pass a password value of your choice when creating your infrastructure, at most 20 characters.

+This value is then stored as an SSM parameter SecureString in AWS, to be read by application.

+Be still warned that this application, even though having minimal IAM rights and an uncomitted password, could not be considered as secured according to production grade standards.

 ### Requirements

 #### AWS